 - No special features as such

 Self Cleaning Litter Box

 The system uses crystal litter which also helps combat odor, which you may have more of with multiple kitties.
-While we love hooded litter boxes for their cleanliness purposes, this open litter box makes it easier for cats to know when the restroom is free.
+While we see most cats love hooded or covered litter boxes for their cleanliness purposes, this open litter box makes it easier for cats to know when the restroom is free.

 - Health tracker included

 - On the pricey side